Mexko/java_interview_material/README.md

 ### Programming patterns

+### Software development process

+Test-driven development (TDD)

+Model Driven Architecture (MDA)

+#### Agile

+Agile software development values.
+Based on their combined experience of developing software and helping others do that, the authors of the manifesto declared that they valued:[4]

+* **Individuals and interactions** over processes and tools
+* **Working software** over comprehensive documentation
+* **Customer collaboration** over contract negotiation
+* **Responding to change** over following a plan

+Agile software development principles.
+The Manifesto for Agile Software Development is based on twelve principles:

+1. Customer satisfaction by early and continuous delivery of valuable software.
+2. Welcome changing requirements, even in late development.
+3. Deliver working software frequently (weeks rather than months).
+4. Close, daily cooperation between business people and developers.
+5. Projects are built around motivated individuals, who should be trusted.
+6. Face-to-face conversation is the best form of communication (co-location).
+7. Working software is the primary measure of progress.
+8. Sustainable development, able to maintain a constant pace.
+9. Continuous attention to technical excellence and good design.
+10. Simplicity—the art of maximizing the amount of work not done—is essential.
+11. Best architectures, requirements, and designs emerge from self-organizing teams.
+12. Regularly, the team reflects on how to become more effective, and adjusts accordingly.

 ### JSON, Protocol Buffers (Protobuf)

 ### Protocols

+- SOAP
 - STOMP
 - HTTP
 - TCP
 -

 ### REST, RPC

+Representational state transfer (REST) is a software architectural style that was created to guide the design and development of the architecture for the World Wide Web.
+The term representational state transfer was introduced and defined in 2000 by computer scientist Roy Fielding in his doctoral dissertation.
+It means that a server will respond with the representation of a resource (today, it will most often be an HTML, XML or JSON document) and that resource will contain hypermedia links that can be followed to make the state of the system change.
+Any such request will in turn receive the representation of a resource, and so on.

+* Client–server architecture The client-server design pattern enforces the principle of separation of concerns: separating the user interface concerns from the data storage concerns.
+Portability of the user interface is thus improved.
+In the case of the Web, a plethora of web browsers have been developed for most platforms without the need for knowledge of any server implementations.
+Separation also simplifies the server components, improving scalability, but more importantly it allows components to evolve independently (anarchic scalability), which is necessary in an Internet-scale environment that involves multiple organisational domains.
+* Statelessness In computing, a stateless protocol is a communications protocol in which no session information is retained by the receiver, usually a server.
+Relevant session data is sent to the receiver by the client in such a way that every packet of information transferred can be understood in isolation, without context information from previous packets in the session.
+This property of stateless protocols makes them ideal in high volume applications, increasing performance by removing server load caused by retention of session information.
+* Cacheability As on the World Wide Web, clients and intermediaries can cache responses.
+Responses must, implicitly or explicitly, define themselves as either cacheable or non-cacheable to prevent clients from providing stale or inappropriate data in response to further requests.
+Well-managed caching partially or completely eliminates some client–server interactions, further improving scalability and performance.
+The cache can be performed at the client machine in memory or browser cache storage.
+Additionally cache can be stored in a Content Delivery Network (CDN).
+* Layered system A client cannot ordinarily tell whether it is connected directly to the end server or to an intermediary along the way.
+If a proxy or load balancer is placed between the client and server, it won't affect their communications, and there won't be a need to update the client or server code.
+Intermediary servers can improve system scalability by enabling load balancing and by providing shared caches.
+Also, security can be added as a layer on top of the web services, separating business logic from security logic.
+Adding security as a separate layer enforces security policies.
+Finally, intermediary servers can call multiple other servers to generate a response to the client.
+* Code on demand (optional)
+  Servers can temporarily extend or customize the functionality of a client by transferring executable code: for example, compiled components such as Java applets, or client-side scripts such as JavaScript.
+* Uniform interface The uniform interface constraint is fundamental to the design of any RESTful system.
+It simplifies and decouples the architecture, which enables each part to evolve independently.
+The four constraints for this uniform interface are:
+    * Resource identification in requests - Individual resources are identified in requests, for example using URIs in RESTful Web services.
+The resources themselves are conceptually separate from the representations that are returned to the client.
+For example, the server could send data from its database as HTML, XML or as JSON—none of which are the server's internal representation.
+    * Resource manipulation through representations - When a client holds a representation of a resource, including any metadata attached, it has enough information to modify or delete the resource's state.
+    * Self-descriptive messages - Each message includes enough information to describe how to process the message.
+For example, which parser to invoke can be specified by a media type.
+    * Hypermedia as the engine of application state (HATEOAS) - Having accessed an initial URI for the REST application—analogous to a human Web user accessing the home page of a website—a REST client should then be able to use server-provided links dynamically to discover all the available resources it needs.
+As access proceeds, the server responds with text that includes hyperlinks to other resources that are currently available.
+There is no need for the client to be hard-coded with information regarding the structure of the server.

 ### Math